 I enjoy spending time with my beautiful, supportive, and loving wife.

 I like watching movies.
-Bull Durham, Star Wars, and Marvel movies are my favorites.
+This is Spinal Tap, Bull Durham, Star Wars, and Marvel movies are my favorites.
 My favorite actors are Kevin Costner, Charlize Theron, Matt Damon, Amy Adams, Clint Eastwood, Sandra Bullock, and Keanu Reeves, to name a few.

 I enjoy reading and barbecue grilling.

 I don’t watch a lot of television, but my favorite must watch shows are the Marvel shows (Disney+), the Mandalorian (Disney+), Cobra Kai (Netflix), and The Expanse (Amazon).
-I need to watch Yellowstone.
 I have quite a Netflix list that I may or may not get around to watching.

 I’m looking forward to more new TV series based on the Marvel and Star Wars universes.